 - After washing your hair, carefully dry it using a microfiber towel or a cotton t-shirt in order to get rid of the extra moisture.

 - Apply a leave-in conditioner, which is labeled “for curly hair” to your locks.
 While running your fingers through the hair, scrunch the hair to form curls.

 - Leave your hair alone until it’s fully dry in order to reduce static electricity.

-The same results can be achieved faster if you use the cool hair drying options.
-Most professional hair dryers have the cool button.
+The same results can be achieved faster if you use cool hair drying options.
+Most professional hair dryers have a cool button.
 What it does is just blow cool air.
-Even though air drying is better, you can get satisfactory results with the cool air flow.
+Even though air drying is better, you can get satisfactory results with the cool airflow.

 Hooded dryers are not something most women have at home.
 However, you can find them at gyms and hair salons.
 A hooded dryer is an expensive appliance but it can save you time when drying your curly hair.
 Whenever you are using twist outs and rollers, such a dryer can become your best friend.
 They also improve the deep conditioning process.
 If you are not a fan of diffusers and don’t like holding your hand up when drying, consider buying a hooded dryer.

 T-Shirt Wrapping Method

 This is a timeless technique that our grandmother and great-grandmothers have been using back In the 20th century.
 There is no reason why it wouldn’t work today.
 All you need is a cotton t-shirt or a microfiber towel and some time.
 You’ll get better curls, faster drying, and minimum frizz.

 - Put the towel or t-shirt on the bed or on the counter.